 Untaxed income and other items that may be verified include:

-- Child support received in 2017
+- Child support received

-- Child support paid in 2017
+- Child support paid

 - Low family income